shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 In a rot13 cipher, the alphabet is split in half due to the fact that the alphabet is 26 characters in length.
 A becomes N, B becomes O, C becomes P, and so on and so forth.
 We can think of this as one set of characters becoming two sets of characters, so `[A-Z]` becomes `[A-M]` and `[N-Z]`.
 Then to apply the rotation to each character, we can use the fact that the alphabet evenly divides into two, 13-character halves and just swap the halves `[A-M]` and `[N-Z]` to become `[N-Z]` and `[A-M]` while keeping the original set of characters `[A-Z]` original.
 In other words, we are *translating* all `[A-Z]` to become `[N-Z]` and `[A-M]` in that order.
 We can do this using the `tr` tool.
 However, we also need to remember to do this for the lowercase counterparts of these characters, so we will include an additional set `[a-z]` that becomes `[n-z]` and `[a-m]` in that order.

-When using `tr`, we can simply just group and join each set together, so all "to be translated" sets can be expressed as just `[A-Za-z]` and all "to translate into" sets can be expressed as just `[N-ZM-Zn-zm-z]`.
+When using `tr`, we can simply just group and join each set together, so all "to be translated" sets can be expressed as just `[A-Za-z]` and all "to translate into" sets can be expressed as just `[N-ZA-Mn-za-m]`.
 In addition, we will once again use the feed operator `<` to feed the contents of `data.txt` as an input to the `tr` utility.

 ```
 bandit11@bandit:~$ tr '[A-Za-z]' '[N-ZA-Mn-za-m]' < data.txt